We raised $15M to build the world's fastest neocloud.Read

 npm install -g opencode-ai

-# Optional browser UI
+# Optional browser / desktop UI

 opencode web